 With respect to managing picky eating and promoting healthy food preferences, several pieces of literature have been published discussing these topics(Johnson, 2016; Anzman-Frasca, 2018; Spill, 2019b; Patel, 2020; Wood, 2020; Białek-Dratwa, 2022) I will highlight several of the insights they provide in the following sections.

 - The ability to taste certain bitter compounds such as 6-n-propylthiouracil (“PROP”) and phenylthiocarbamide is genetically determined and will influence the child’s response to bitter foods (generally the “tasters” are pickier eaters and dislike more foods).
 These PROP tasters are more sensitive to sweet tastes and the oral sensation of fattiness.

 - Traits such as food neophobia and “food fussiness” are highly inheritable.

-- As mentioned in Lesson 4, breastfeeding can aid with preventing picky eating by introducing a variety of flavors early; as mentioned in the Lesson 2 this also extends to pregnancy where women who consume more healthy foods can have the flavors transfer into amniotic fluid.
+- As mentioned in Lesson 4, breastfeeding can aid in preventing picky eating by introducing a variety of flavors early.
+As mentioned in Lesson 2 this also extends to pregnancy where women who consume more healthy foods can have these flavors transfer into amniotic fluid.
 For formula-fed babies the infants generally prefer flavors that are similar to the flavors of the formula they consumed.